 The types of yogurt available today are numerous as you will see below.
 You probably have already realized this if you have recently visited a major U.S. grocery store dairy section and simply glanced around.
 It is quite an amazing sight if you’re a yogurt lover and you want options!

 While variety is a good thing because it fills the needs of many consumers, it also creates confusion.
-We wrote this article to help clarify the different types of yogurt and to assist readers in finding the best yogurt to fit their needs.
+We put together this list to help clarify the different types of yogurt available out there and to assist readers in finding the best yogurt to fit their needs.

-Whipped – Whipped yogurt has had extra air add to it to create a fluffy and light texture.
+- Whipped Yogurt: Whipped yogurt has had extra air add to it to create a fluffy and light texture.
 Although you receive an almost dessert-like texture with whipped yogurt, you also will be consuming less yogurt per serving compared to regular yogurt of the same size.
 Essentially, more air means less yogurt per container.